cmrivers/epipy/README.md

 EpiPy
 ========
 A python package for epidemiology.
 Epipy is a Python package for epidemiology.
-It contains (or will contain…) tools for analyzing and visualizing epidemiology data.
+It contains tools for analyzing and visualizing epidemiology data.
 Epipy can currently produce:

 * stratified summary statistics